waimea-nawaite/WOW-project/docs/0-requirements.md

 ## End-User Requirements

+Easy navigation, a good layout to see what they need quick and easy, and they want it to work better than the old website they use now.
 Replace this text with a description of your typical end-users and their specific needs / expectations / requirements.

 ## Proposed Solution

-I want to create a system that is easy and quick to use because WOW workers have to go through lots of different costumes everyday so a easy way to say if the costume is good for the show it will save lots of time.
+I want to create a system that is easy and quick to use because WOW workers have to go through lots of different Garments everyday so a easy way to say if the costume is good for the show it will save lots of time.
 I will make it have options for what problems the specific costume has for a quick select and move on

 ---